Changing broker landscape barely fazes operators

 “The ones that I have now certainly are the cream of the crop,” said Becky Palazzola, co-owner of A Matter of Taste in Northridge, Calif.
 “I don’t feel that any line is slighted.
 They’re very good at bringing me the new items.”

-The argument for high volume
+The case for high volume

-Stu Case said strength in numbers as well as the opportunity to be part of an organization that would cover all 50 states were his primary considerations when in 2008 he and his partner, Bob Mattias, merged Yorba Linda, Calif.-based Pacific Brokerage with Hollywood, Fla.-based Burdette Beckmann Inc. Case said the declining vending market was also a consideration, but this was secondary.
+Stu Case said strength in numbers as well as the opportunity to be part of an organization that would soon cover all 50 states were his primary considerations when in 2008 he and his partner, Bob Mattias, merged Yorba Linda, Calif.-based Pacific Brokerage with Hollywood, Fla.-based Burdette Beckmann Inc. Case said the declining vending market was also a consideration, but this was secondary.
 “This is still going to be a viable industry,” Case said.

 Case said the consolidation that has occurred among brokers is a natural evolution for an industry that was launched by entrepreneurs and family operations.